 The Nanny Guide: Nanny Cost

 Many factors come into play in determining the cost of a nanny.
-Here is a breakdown of the typical factors that contribute to the variability:
+Check out this video from Care.com's senior managing editor Katie Bugbee to learn what you should take into account.
+And here is a breakdown of the typical factors that contribute to the pay variability:

 - Type of nanny: Do you require live-in or live-out nanny?
-Full-time, part-time, or summer only?
-Live-out nannies are paid more than live-in nannies because they do not receive room and board.
-Part-time nannies typically receive higher hourly wages than full-time nannies given that there are less perks and job security.
+Full-time, part-time or summer only?
+Live-out nannies are paid more than live-in nannies because they don't receive room and board (learn more about what to pay live-in nannies).
+Part-time nannies typically receive higher hourly wages than full-time nannies, given that there are less perks and job security.

 - Number of children being care for: The more kids being cared for, the higher the cost.

 - Geographic area: Higher cost of living areas = higher wages.
-For example, Chicago Nannies may have a different pay rate than New York Nannies and San Antonio Nannies.
-If you live in California, look at the competitive rates for nannies in San Diego, Los Angeles and San Francisco to see what you should pay your nanny.
+For example, Chicago nannies may have a different pay rate than New York nannies or San Antonio nannies.

-- Additional incentives: You may wish to present additional incentives for excellent performance, such as a resigning bonus, reimbursement for training (e.g., childhood education classes, CPR training), a gym membership, etc.
+- Additional incentives: You may wish to present additional incentives for excellent performance, such as an end of the year bonus, yearly raises, reimbursement for training (e.g., childhood education classes, CPR training), a gym membership, etc.

-According to various web sources, in 2006, full-time nannies (45-50 hours/week) caring for one to two children received:
+According to Care.com data, in 2016, full-time nannies (40 hours/week) caring for one to two children received:

 * Note that nannies are covered by the Fair Labor Standards Act.
 Their salaries must meet minimum wage (although you likely won't find a top-notch nanny willing to work for minimum wage), and live-out nannies are entitled to overtime (time and a half) for work above 40 hours per week.
 Check your state guidelines to determine whether live-in nannies qualify for overtime above 40 hours per week.

-You get what you pay for.
+Ultimately, you need to remember that you get what you pay for when it comes to child care.
 As you prioritize and tally your nanny requirements and associated costs, the price tag may seem exorbitant, but remember that you are hiring someone to nurture your children and they deserve to be compensated accordingly for this important work.
 As you work the numbers, detail the responsibilities expected, compensation, benefits, tax parameters, and take-home amount so you are prepared for the financial conversation to come.

 Christine Koh is a music and brain scientist turned parent and writer about parenting issues for Care.com.
 She is also the editor of BostonMamas.com.